Less is more?

 28. Use letterforms

-This brochure for a zoo uses the letter ‘Z’ to house images of its animals.
+This brochure design for a zoo uses the letter ‘Z’ to house images of its animals.
 Rather than simply having standard square or rectangular photos, they’re cropped inside the letter, adding dimension to the brochure.

 29. Be abstract